What to Include in a Portfolio: Your Ultimate Guide

 Key Takeaways

-• ✓ Quality over quantity is crucial; include only your strongest, most relevant pieces.
+• ✓ Quality over quantity is crucial; showcase only your best, most relevant pieces.

-• ✓ Tailor your portfolio to each specific audience or opportunity you're pursuing.
+• ✓ Tailor your portfolio to each specific opportunity for maximum impact.

 How It Works